andyjh86/AgilePM-DSDM-cheat-sheet/DSDM Products.md

 **Roles and Responsibilities:**

-Produced By: Business Analyst (due to their expertise and collaboration skills).
+Produced by: Business Analyst (due to their expertise and collaboration skills).
 Produced For:
-    Project Governance Authority (for project approval and prioritization).
+    Project Governance Authority (for project approval and prioritisation).
     Entire project team (to ensure everyone understands the project's needs and rationale).
 Approved By: Business Sponsor (responsible for ensuring a return on investment).

 # The Prioritised Requirement List

-The Prioritised Requirement List (PRL) is a dynamic document outlining the project's high-level requirements and their priority to meet the project's objectives and business needs.
+The Prioritised Requirement List (PRL) is a dynamic document that outlines the project's high-level requirements and their priorities to meet the project's objectives and business needs.

 **Key Points:**